Pro Bono and Volunteer Opportunities

 How to Get Involved Background and application information for pro bono and volunteer opportunities

 As the largest provider of free civil legal services in the San Francisco Bay Area, we rely on the support of hundreds of volunteers every year who are dedicated to helping us achieve our mission.
-For all volunteer opportunities, please complete the Volunteer Application below, and return with your cover letter and résumé, and (Law Clerks Only) writing sample to Andrea Del-Pan, Pro Bono Director, at probono@baylegal.org.
+For all volunteer opportunities, please complete a Volunteer or Clerk application below.
 Please email probono@baylegal.org with any questions.

 Details on Volunteering at BayLegal